 Nowadays, many employers narrow the talent pool by opting to hire their staff through student placement programs.
 These types of programs offer employers the ability to choose from candidates who – first and foremost – are interested in working in the industry, which helps them take some of the guesswork out of the hiring process.

 As a student seeking to gain industry experience while still in school, these types of placement programs can be extremely useful in helping you gain work experience while also contributing to your overall career goals.
-Check out the Work Experience Directory to search for co-ops, internships, volunteer, and project work in BC’s tourism and hospitality industry.

 Realizing the important role of practical work experience, many educational programs include student work placements as part of their curriculum.
 While adding to the theoretical teachings of the classroom, these programs also offer students the opportunity to explore this vast industry.